Future Leaders

 Conference Presentations

-We provide a variety of training opportunities and funding to enable students to present their work at overseas conferences and other forums, or to join with other specialists in their filed around the world.
+We provide a variety of training opportunities and funding to enable students to present their work at overseas conferences and other forums, or to join with other specialists in their field around the world.
+Some recent presentations include:

 2022 © Riddet Institute